-Embrace Your Role as a Stay Home Mom
+Is Being a Stay at Home Mom Rewarding?

-Not everyone has the privilege or sanity to be a stay home mom, but if you do-embrace it.
-Looking back at those years, I relish the times I had with my kids.
+Not everyone has the privilege or sanity to be a stay home mom, but it is rewarding if you have the choice.
+Looking back, I relish the times I had with my kids.
 I have no regrets.

 For those of you who have chosen another source of childcare other than yourself, I am glad that you have come to that decision on what is best for your family.

-My comments are simply to encourage the stay home mom because it is not a glamorous job.
+My comments are simply to tell about the benefits of being a stay at home mom.
+And be honest about the sacrifices.
 Often, it means putting a career on hold and adjusting to the feeling of isolation.
-And lots of bodily fluids.
 It can be shocking.